abhogal-lab/seeVieweR/README.md

 [![Hits](https://hits.sh/github.com/YourUser/seeVieweR.svg?style=flat-square&color=blue&label=views)](https://hits.sh/github.com/YourUser/seeVieweR/)

 # seeVieweR 🧠🔍
-*A fast, interactive MATLAB App for neuroimaging visualization*
+*A MATLAB App for 3D visualization of nifti data

-**seeVieweR** is a MATLAB App Designer tool for interactive exploration of 3-D and 4-D neuroimaging data.
+**seeVieweR** is a MATLAB tool for interactive exploration of 3-D and 4-D neuroimaging data.
 It supports **volume rendering, overlays, masks, erosion, slice controls, and high-quality export** — all from a clean and responsive interface.

 It is a companion to the [seeVR toolbox](https://github.com/abhogal-lab/seeVR), which is designed to process MRI vascular reactivity data